These Perfect Gluten Free Chocolate Chip Cookies are soft, thick, chewy, bakery-style cookies that are one of my most requested recipes ever!

 - On low speed, add eggs, vanilla, and rum (if using) and mix to combine.
 Scrape down sides and bottom of bowl and blend for about 1 minute on medium speed.

 - In another bowl, whisk together flour, baking soda, and salt.
 With mixer on low speed, slowly add flour mixture to butter and egg mixture until combined.

-- Makes about 15 large cookies.
+- Makes about 15-18 large cookies, depending on the size of your scoop.
 Serve warm or at room temperature.
 To serve warm, fresh-baked cookies the next day, place cookie on microwavable plate and microwave for about 20 seconds until chocolate is slightly melted and cookie is warm.

 - These can be frozen, either baked or unbaked.
 To freeze unbaked cookies, scoop dough onto cookie sheets and place in freezer until solid.
 Remove balls of dough and put into gallon-sized zip top freezer bag.
 When you want fresh-baked cookies, proceed with recipe as per instructions with frozen cookie dough balls, adding about 5 minutes to baking time.

 - I prefer a more balanced cookie to chip ratio, but if you’d like more chips, add up to an additional 12 ounces.

 - For the greatest sweet/salty experience, sprinkle tops of scoops of dough with Maldon flake salt before baking.

 Adapted from Death By Chocolate Cookies by Marcel Desaulniers

 This recipe was originally posted in September 2018 and has been updated with new pictures, copy, and tips, as well as a video.